Marine Conservation Zones

 MCZs provide an opportunity to halt and reverse the damage and degradation of the marine environment by controlling the human activities conducted in certain areas.

 Government has decided that these MCZs will be identified in three key stages, or tranches.
-27 MCZs were designated in tranche 1 in November 2013 as the first step in this process, resulting in eight fully designated MCZs in Cornwall.
+50 MCZs were designated since 2013, and another 41 have been proposed across English waters, including 8 here in Cornwall.